 Always Consider Chocolate!

 What’s not to like about chocolate?
 It just ticks so many boxes, it tastes good, it smells good and makes us feel good even 1 bite in!
-If you want to keep Mum in a good mood all day what better gift than promoting her feel-good neurotransmitters with a box of chocolates!
-We can help you here, just click here to enter our competition for the chance to win Mum a beautiful box of exquisite chocolates presented in a vintage inspired tin from Chocolate Amatller at Le Chat Blanch
+If you want to keep Mum in a good mood all day, what better gift than promoting her feel-good neurotransmitters with a box of chocolates!

-Another option is to let the kids do chores all week and reward them with small amounts of money to put towards paying for their own chocolate gift for mum.
-Kids love to be helpful around the house (pre-teen that is!) this allows them take a little responsibility for how much they earn vs how much they can spend.
+Another option is to let the kids do chores all week and reward them with small amounts of money to put towards paying for their own chocolate gift for Mum.
+Kids love to be helpful around the house (pre-teen that is!) and this allows them to take a little responsibility for how much they earn versus how much they can spend.
 It’s also a good life lesson to show kids that how hard they work and how much effort they put in, equates to how many pennies they collect!